WordPress/rollback-update-failure/README.md

 To simulate a failure, use the filter `add_filter( 'rollback_update_testing', '__return_true' );`

 Alternatively you can install the [Rollback Update Testing](https://gist.github.com/afragen/80b68a6c8826ab37025b05d4519bb4bf) plugin, activating it as needed.
-If you have [GitHub Updater](https://github.com/afragen/github-updater) installed, you can easily install this **Gist** from the **Install Plugin** tab.
+If you have [Git Updater](https://github.com/afragen/git-updater) installed, you can easily install this **Gist** from the **Install Plugin** tab.
 Select **Gist** as the **Remote Repository Host**.

 ## Updating

-Until this plugin is in the dot org plugin repository you can stay updated by installing  [GitHub Updater](https://github.com/afragen/github-updater)
+Until this plugin is in the dot org plugin repository you can stay updated by installing  [Git Updater](https://github.com/afragen/git-updater)

 ## Reporting